ADP & Homeless Programme: Reducing Harm, Improving Care

-Healthcare Improvement Scotland has been commissioned by Scottish Government to deliver an improvement programme which engages specialist Alcohol, Drug and Homeless Services and statutory homeless functions, alongside the people who use them, to improve access, reduce harm and achieve better outcomes.
+Healthcare Improvement Scotland has been commissioned by Scottish Government to deliver an improvement programme which engages specialist alcohol, drug and statutory homeless services along with the people who use them to improve access, reduce harm and achieve better outcomes.

 During the pandemic the ways people accessed specialist services significantly changed.
 This led to greater joined up working between homelessness and alcohol/drug services, improving access for some people.

 Further work is needed to improve access to support for all people.

 Understand existing care pathways and test care coordination to improve quality of care and health outcomes for people experiencing homelessness who require alcohol and drug services.

 System understanding – to understand the current system (including changes to local services in response to the COVID-19 pandemic), and the user and service needs that can be better met through service redesign and improvement.